My optimization principles

 For my daily work, I use the pomodoro technique to maximize my output, with 50 minutes of focus and 10 minutes of rest in between.
 I have found that this is the most optimal way to maximize my output instead of working many hours straight without breaks.
 You can read more about my pomodoro technique described in My approach to daily work.

 Principle 3.
-Minimum process with the same effort and result.
+Minimum process with the same input and ouput

 GitHub Actions workflows.
-The simpler it is to maintain these Python versions across multiple files when a new Python version is released, the more time and effort it saves the team in maintaining the codebase.
+The simpler it is to update these Python versions across multiple files.
+This is precisely why we have adopted the reusable workflow in scikit-package

-Another example is that I consider “time” as part of the process.
-So, instead of using the input conda install
+time is an important part of the process.
+Instead of conda install

 Exceptions and questions